 Aug.
 17 is a sad date for New York hockey fans as an era came to an end in 1992.
-There were also plenty of moves on this date including one player announcing his retirement and another coming of out his to get back on the ice.
+There were also plenty of moves on this date, including one player announcing his retirement and another coming out of his to get back on the ice.
+The THW time machine is warmed up and ready to take back through the decades to relive all the best this date has to offer.

 A Change on Long Island

-His 20 years with the team came to an end on Aug.
+His 20 years with the team ended on Aug.
 17, 1992, when the new ownership group wanted to change direction and forced Torrey to resign.
 He was replaced by 34-year-old Don Maloney, who was hired as assistant general after he retired from playing in 1991.
 He held the role until 1995 before working for the New York Rangers and eventually serving as general manager of the Phoenix/Arizona Coyotes for nine years.

 A Pair of Moves in ’83